ampproject/amppackager/monitoring.md

 __The conclusion for the example above__: successful signer requests are usually handled within 0.023s, but occasionally may take up to 0.238s.

-Note: the results provided for latencies and other summaries may be off by a few rank positions in the ranking, yet the accuracy is good enough for performance monitoring.
-Also every value provided is an actual historical value that has been seen by the server, not an approximation.
+Note: the results provided for latencies and other summaries may be off by a few rank positions in the ranking.
+This is due to metrics engine optimizations that allow to not store all the historical data, therefore saving RAM significantly.
+The results are still accurate enough for performance monitoring.

+Also note that every value provided is an actual historical value that has been seen by the server, not an approximation.

 ### Mean vs percentiles